Learn More About Jeffrey Pfeffer

 “What leads people to derail in their careers?”
 Pfeffer asks.
 “They derail because they don’t have the political skills to navigate interdependent relationships.”
-His newest book “7 Rules of Power: Surprising – but True – Advice on How to Get Things Done and Advance Your Career” (Matt Holt, June 2022), which was named an Amazon #1 bestseller in the Job Interviewing category, positions power as a learnable skill to navigate and influence interpersonal relationships.
+His newest book “7 Rules of Power: Surprising – but True – Advice on How to Get Things Done and Advance Your Career” (Matt Holt, June 2022), which was named an Amazon #1 bestseller in the Job Interviewing category and has found significant popularity in China, positions power as a learnable skill to navigate and influence interpersonal relationships.

 Called “transformational” by his students, Pfeffer leads with practicality, demonstrating that high-potential minorities especially benefit from learning that fundamental influence and persuasion skills often outweigh technical ability when it comes to success.
 Aimed at businesses and individuals alike, “7 Rules of Power” gives managers and leaders life-changing strategies and an honest truth: when your organization is committed to doing diversity, equity and inclusion properly, you must empower your employees with a working knowledge of power skills and structures.
 Drawing on his years of social science research to provide a manual for increasing your ability to get things done, including improving job performance, Pfeffer’s primary lesson is that we should feel comfortable with power, as it is an omnipresent feature of organizational life.